 STRUCTURE AND ORGANIZATION OF THE UITBB

-The International Conference.
+The International Congress.
 The highest body of the UITBB is the International

-An extraordinary Conference may be convened at the request of half of the member organizations or if the Executive Committee so decides.
-All affiliated organizations shall have full rights to participate in the Conference and their representation shall be determined by the Executive Committee.
-Affiliated organizations shall be informed of the holding of the Conference at least six months in advance, or, in case of an extraordinary Conference, at least four months in advance.
+An extraordinary Congress may be convened at the request of half of the member organizations or if the Executive Committee so decides.
+All affiliated organizations shall have full rights to participate in the Congress and their representation shall be determined by the Executive Committee.
+Affiliated organizations shall be informed of the holding of the Congress at least six months in advance, or, in case of an extraordinary Congress, at least four months in advance.

-The Conference shall have among others the following tasks:
+The Congress shall have among others the following tasks:

 – to discuss and take decisions on the resolutions and documents presented;